vuestorefront/vue-storefront/packages/core/docs/general/key-concepts.md

 To provide customizable and easy to maintain applications, Vue Storefront offers composables.
-**Composables are the main public API of Vue Storefront** and in many cases the only API you'll work with.
+**Composables are the main public API of Vue Storefront** and, in many cases, the only API you'll work with.
 They are functions that implement most of the business logic of the application.
 You can treat each composable as an independent micro-application.

 ```js
 const { search, product, loading, error } = useProduct();